Guidotss/link-sharing/README.md

 Feel free to use any workflow that you feel comfortable with.
 Below is a suggested process, but do not feel like you need to follow these steps:

 1. Separate the `starter-code` from the rest of this project and rename it to something meaningful for you.
 Initialize the codebase as a public repository on [GitHub](https://github.com/).
 Creating a repo will make it easier to share your code with the community if you need help.
-If you're not sure how to do this, [have a read-through of this Try Git resource](https://try.github.io/). **⚠️ IMPORTANT ⚠️: There are already a couple of `.gitignore` files in this project.
-Please do not remove them or change the content of the files.
-If you create a brand new project, please use the `.gitignore` files provided in your new codebase.
-This is to avoid the accidental upload of the design files to GitHub.
-With these premium challenges, please be sure not to share the design files in your GitHub repo.
-Thanks!**
+If you're not sure how to do this, [have a read-through of this Try Git resource](https://try.github.io/).
 2. Configure your repository to publish your code to a web address.
 This will also be useful if you need some help during a challenge as you can share the URL for your project with your repo URL.
 There are a number of ways to do this, and we provide some recommendations below.
 3. Look through the designs to start planning out how you'll tackle the project.
 This step is crucial to help you think ahead for CSS classes to create reusable styles.
 4. Before adding any styles, structure your content with HTML.
 Writing your HTML first can help focus your attention on creating well-structured content.
 5. Write out the base styles for your project, including general content styles, such as `font-family` and `font-size`.